obonaventure/cnp3/book/transport/footnotes.rst

-..
+ww.twi..
 Copyright |copy| 2010 by Olivier Bonaventure
 ..
 This file is licensed under a `creative commons licence <http://creativecommons.org/licenses/by-sa/3.0/>`_

 .. [#fsize] Many network layer services are unable to carry SDUs that are larger than 64 KBytes.

 .. [#fqueuesize] In the application layer, most servers are implemented as processes.
-The network and transport layer on the other hand are usually implemented inside the operating system and the amount of memory that they can use is limited by the amount of memory allocated to the entire kernel.
+The network and transport layer on the other hand are usually implemented inside the operating system and the amount of memory that they can be used is limited by the amount of memory allocated to the entire kernel.

 .. [#fmtuudp] This limitation is due to the fact that the network layer (IPv4 and IPv6) cannot transport packets that are larger than 64 KBytes.
 As UDP does not include any segmentation/reassembly mechanism, it cannot split a SDU before sending it.